publisha/publisha.github.io/pages/id2fixed_recipes.md

 So back to the footnotes then; the best approach for these is to convert them to endnotes (or side notes) and this is possible using one of the scripts available from [Peter Kahrel’s web site][b4af0e20].

-  [b4af0e20]: http://www.kahrel.plus.com/indesignscripts.html "You can download many InDEsign scripts from here"
+  [b4af0e20]: http://www.kahrel.plus.com/indesignscripts.html "You can download many InDesign scripts from here"

 ## Layout Changes